jplarocque/avr-usb-gpio/README.md

 `/dev/gpiochip0` open at the time of re-enumeration, then the old stale GPIO chip will hold onto that name, making the name `gpiochip0` unavailable for the new GPIO chip instance(s).
-Eventually, the program will fail when it tries to read or write to a GPIO line using its file descriptor for `gpiochip0`.
+Eventually, the program will fail when it tries to read from or write to a GPIO line using its open file descriptor for `gpiochip0`.

 If the program is configured to access `/dev/gpiochip0`, then when it restarts, it won't be able to open `/dev/gpiochip0`, since a different name was assigned for the newly-enumerated GPIO chip.
-This condition would persist indefinitely (until another re-enumeration), nomatter how many times the program is restarted.
+This condition would persist indefinitely (until another re-enumeration), regardless of how many times the program is restarted.

-By installing these udev rules and using the `/dev/gpio/by-*` symlinks in your program configuration, the program will still fail upon a disconnected AVR USB GPIO device, but would reconnect to the same GPIO chip at its new low-level (`gpiochipN`) name.
+By installing these udev rules, and configuring your program to open GPIO character devices through the `/dev/gpio/by-*` symlinks, your program will still fail in this scenario upon a disconnected AVR USB GPIO device, but should be able to re-open the same GPIO device at its new low-level (`gpiochipN`) name.

 Rule Installation
 -----------------